The Rise of Poland as a Manufacturing Center

 - Inbound transit times to the Eastern US that are at least 10 days faster than Asian imports

 We’ll end with some frank advice, with no sugar coating.
 Or, as they say in Poland, “mówić prosto z mostu” (speaking straight from the bridge).
-The answer for you could simply be a matter of finding a partner to do it for you – a logistics provider that manages a large volume of Poland-to-US freight and has seen and solved any of the Poland-related shipping challenges you are likely to face.
+The answer for you could simply be a matter of finding a partner to do it for you – a logistics provider, like I.C.E.
+Transport, that manages a large volume of Poland-to-US freight and has seen and solved any of the Poland-related shipping challenges you are likely to face.

-How many of these Poland shipping experts does it take to give you a competitive advantage?
+How many Poland shipping experts does it take to give you a competitive advantage?

 Just one.